Trade Share CFDs

 Commissions and Charges

 Before you trade, you should familiarise yourself with the details of all commissions and other charges for which you will be liable.

 No Guarantee that Loss will be Limited

 Under certain trading conditions, it may be difficult or impossible to liquidate a position, even if the reference asset for a CFD is quoted exactly as the same prices seen in the underlying exchange.
 For example, this may occur if the price of a security on an exchange rises or falls so rapidly that trading on the exchange is restricted or suspended.
 A "stop loss" order therefore cannot guarantee that your loss will be limited.

 Not Transacted on a Regulated Exchange

-All CFDs will be entered into with Maybank Kim Eng transacting as principal.
-They are not transacted on a regulated exchange, and the terms and conditions of CFD will be established solely by Maybank Kim Eng.
-The investor's rights and obligations under a CFD are not assignable or transferable to any person, and the transaction can only be closed out with Maybank Kim Eng during Maybank Kim Eng's normal trading hours.
+All CFDs will be entered into with Maybank Securities transacting as principal.
+They are not transacted on a regulated exchange, and the terms and conditions of CFD will be established solely by Maybank Securities.
+The investor's rights and obligations under a CFD are not assignable or transferable to any person, and the transaction can only be closed out with Maybank Securities during Maybank Securities' normal trading hours.